moesoha/forgiving-frc/README.md

 ## Why use this name?

 Because "green" means "forgiving" to some degrees.
 We use bright green LEDs to light up the marking film.
-Although the finally color camera got is cyan.
+Although the finally color that the camera got is cyan.

 ![](http://i.imgur.com/mj9lxcS.jpg)